-NOTE 6 - DUE FROM RELATED PARTY
+NOTE 6 - DUE TO RELATED PARTY

-Both the School and Keys Gate Charter School ("KGCS") are related as they both share a facility and are managed by Charter Schools USA, Inc. (Note 9).
-These two schools share teachers, administrative staff, as well as share expenses relative to their facility.
-As of June 30, 2011 the basic financial statements include an amount due from KGCS of \$ 19,081, which is mainly due to payroll and other expenses paid by the School on behalf of KGCS.
+Both the School and Keys Gate Charter High School ("KGCHS") are related as they both share common board membership and are managed by Charter Schools USA, Inc. (Note 9).
+These two schools share teachers, administrative staff, as well as expenses, which include rent and other operating expenses.
+At June 30, 2011, the basic financial statements include an amount due KGCHS in the amount of \$ 19,081 for payroll expenses and other costs.